ashira104/Lusternia-Packages/Packages by Others/README.md

    - Adds the enemy/ally colour, expiration times, and ending echo of how many per org like MMF has.
  - dor (Kali)
    - A do repeat system with many aliases.
 Easier to check it out once loaded.
+ - Experience Change (Ianir)
+    - Install only, no activation needed.
+    - Will show experience gain/loss (both non-Demi and Demi).
  - Herbert_v2.1 (Kali)
    - Herb harvesting script.
 Will only pick in one room.
 Does not auto-walk the area.
    - HERBERT MENU for a clickable menu of what herbs to harvest.
 You can select more than one if desired.